uperl/Test2-Plugin-FauxHomeDir/README.md

 from C).
 But if your code uses standard Perl interfaces then this plugin should fool your code okay.

+This module sets the native environment variables for the home directory on your platform.
+That means on Windows `USERPROFILE`, `HOMEDRIVE` and `HOMEPATH` will be set, but `HOME` will not.
+This is important because your testing environment should match as closely as possible what the actual environment will look like.

 You should load this module as early as possible.

 This systems are actively developed and tested: